RedisLabs/redis-enterprise-k8s-docs/README.md

 6. Redis Enterprise Database custom resource - `RedisEnterpriseDatabase`

    Create a `RedisEnterpriseDatabase` (REDB) by using Custom Resource.

-   > Note: An example REDB.yaml file may be found [HERE] (https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/examples/v1alpha1).
-This is an alternative to copying and pasting the example code below into the CLI

    The Redis Enterprise Operator can be instructed to manage databases on the Redis Enterprise Cluster using the REDB custom resource.
     Example:
     ```yaml